 Admission to the J.D. program at UT Law is competitive.
-For the class entering in fall 2011, approximately 4,700 applicants competed for the 400 seats in the entering class.
-In addition, the Texas Legislature has limited nonresident enrollment to 35% of the student body.
+For the class entering in fall 2013, approximately 4,200 applicants competed for the 320 seats in the entering class.
+In addition, the Texas Legislature has limited nonresident enrollment to 35 percent of the student body.

 To be considered for admission, applicants must take the LSAT and have earned a baccalaureate degree from an accredited college or university with a minimum undergraduate grade point average of 2.2 as calculated by Law School Admission Council.
 In the event an applicant does not receive a baccalaureate degree prior to enrollment but is within six semester hours of completing all requirements for a baccalaureate degree by the time of enrollment in law school, the applicant may be eligible for admission upon the condition that the applicant earns the baccalaureate degree before beginning the last year of law school.
 Candidates must also complete the application forms and submit all mandatory attachments as described in the application.